 Days 13 & 14: While in Dublin

 Continue your sightseeing in Dublin today visiting the many historical and modern attractions that this cosmopolitan city has to offer.
-Other attractions include Christchurch Cathedral which was founded in the year 1030 by Sitric, King of the Dublin Norsemen, the James Joyce Centre & the Dublin Writers Museum.
-Of course, you may wish to take time out to shop in Grafton Street or any one of a number of narrow and quaint streets that the café strewn city centre has to offer.
+Other attractions include Christchurch Cathedral which was founded in the year 1030 by Sitric, King of the Dublin Norsemen, the James Joyce Center & the Dublin Writers Museum.
+Of course, you may wish to take time out to shop in Grafton Street or any one of a number of narrow and quaint streets that the café strewn city center has to offer.
 The Dublin Hop On Hop Off Bus is an excellent way of visiting many of Dublin’s most historic locations.
-This evening, why not spend some time in the Temple Bar area.
-This small area boasts a dazzling choice of restaurants, cafes, bars and shops to suit all tastes and pockets, all within easy walking distance of Temple Bar's many cultural centres and galleries.
-Its narrow cobbled streets are pedestrianised and are ideally suited to a leisurely stroll through the quarter.
+This evening why not spend some time in the Temple Bar area.
+This small area boasts a dazzling choice of restaurants, cafes, bars, and shops to suit all tastes and pockets, all within easy walking distance of Temple Bar's many cultural centers and galleries.
+Its narrow cobbled streets are pedestrianized and are ideally suited to a leisurely stroll through the quarter.
 There is also the opportunity to experience an evening’s entertainment at any one of a number of excellent traditional Irish shows.

 Day 15: End of Tour